 Studying Nature: Oil Sketches from the Thaw Collection

 Oil sketches occupy the place between painting and drawing.
 These small-scale works document artists' explorations of form, light, and color and reflect the challenge of capturing nature's ephemeral elements.
-The Thaw Collection contains more than 130 oil sketches, ranging from works by eighteenth-century Neoclassical pioneers of the genre to studies by artists active during the late nineteenth-century.
-This publication, a fully illustrated catalogue raisonné of the Thaw Collection’s oil sketches, contains new research addressing compelling questions surrounding the creation and function of these works, first presented at a symposium at the Morgan in early 2009.
+The Thaw Collection contains more than 130 oil sketches, ranging from works by eighteenth-century Neoclassical pioneers of the genre to studies by artists active during the late nineteenth century.
+This publication―a fully illustrated catalogue raisonné of the Thaw Collection’s oil sketches―contains new research, which was first presented at a symposium at the Morgan in early 2009, addressing compelling questions surrounding the creation and function of these works.